javier-op/2019-kickstarters-success/README.md

 # 2019-kickstarters-success
-Analysis of kickstarter data using distributed system techniques.
+Analysis of kickstarter data using Apache Spark.